 Below is the best accommodation in Luang Prabang, according to each budget:

-Budget – Villa Phathana – excellent location, breakfast included, clean
+- Budget – Villa Phathana – excellent location, breakfast included, clean rooms

-Mid-budget – Parasol Blanc – new property, modern feel, quiet area
+- Mid-budget – Parasol Blanc – new property, modern and spacious rooms, quiet area

-Luxury – Satri House Secret Retreats – incredible pool, breathtaking area, excellent staff & food
+- Luxury – Satri House Secret Retreats – incredible pool, breathtaking area, excellent staff & food, clean and spacious rooms

 May the travel bug bite you!